Aaron Taylor-Johnson

 Actor Aaron Johnson and Chloë Grace Moretz

-From 2012 to the next three years, the actor was generous with leading roles.
+From 2012 through 2015, the actor stayed busy with a string of leading roles.
 He played Ford Brody in Gareth Edwards' sci-fi action film "Godzilla," Ben in Oliver Stone's crime drama "Savages," and Dave Lizewski in the sequel "Kick-Ass 2."

 Quicksilver All Powers Scene

-Taylor-Johnson excelled as Ray Marcus in Tom Ford's psychological thriller "Nocturnal Animals," for which he was awarded the Golden Globe for Best Supporting Actor.
+Taylor-Johnson delivered a standout performance as Ray Marcus in Tom Ford's psychological thriller "Nocturnal Animals," earning him a Golden Globe for Best Supporting Actor.

 The actor portrayed Lord James Douglas, an assistant and advisor to the Scottish monarch, in the historical film "Outlaw King" (2018).
 His co-star, who played King Robert the Bruce, was Chris Pine.

-Subsequently, there was not only acting but also screenwriting work in the social drama "A Million Little Pieces."
-Based on the memoirs of James Frey, Aaron created a biographical story about a writer who ended up in a rehabilitation center after a plane crash.
+Next came both acting and screenwriting duties on the social drama "A Million Little Pieces."
+Drawing from James Frey's memoirs, Aaron crafted a biographical tale about a writer who lands in rehab following a devastating plane crash.

 Another interesting project featuring Taylor-Johnson was Christopher Nolan's dramatic thriller "Tenet" (2020).

 One of the main roles went to Aaron in David Leitch's action comedy "Bullet Train."
 In the film, Taylor-Johnson was unrecognizable, sporting a lush mustache and a new hairstyle.
-It is worth noting that the filming was hazardous: in one of the scenes, Brad Pitt accidentally injured Aaron, leaving him with a scar as a memento of their work together.
+The shoot proved dangerous: in one of the scenes, Brad Pitt accidentally injured Aaron, leaving him with a scar as a memento of their work together.

 In 2023, the sci-fi action movie "Kraven the Hunter" was released.
-Diving into the main character's role, Aaron noted that he had chosen roles according to an intuitive feeling, and he spent two years on Kraven to make his character exactly as fans saw it.
+Discussing his approach to the titular character, Aaron revealed that he chooses roles based on gut instinct, spending two years developing Kraven to match exactly what fans envisioned.

 As I've said before, I have to march to the beat of my own drum.
 That's my own path, which I understand intuitively.
 I've never made decisions based on other people's views, judgments, or expectations.
 You'll go insane if you do.
 Your sense of self-worth and soul are gone.
 You need to understand what is essential to you and what feels right, and you must not stray from the path that lies ahead of you.